tomiplevak/frontend_test_servicePad/README.md

+## Frontend knowledge application test

-## Run the app
+#Run the app
 In the project directory, run:
 `npm i`
 `npm start`

-Frontend knowledge application test
+ServicePad Challenge / Statement:

 You need to design a landing page where you will apply the skills required for a frontend developer position.